JonAmparo/react-commercejs/README.md

-<h1 align="center"> Build a commerce application quick & easy using React.js and Commerce.js! </h1>
+<h1 align="center"> Listing products in a catalog using the using React.js and Commerce.js SDK! </h1>

 In this guide, we will setup a [React.js](https://reactjs.org/docs/getting-started.html) and [Commerce.js](https://commercejs.com/) application!